Rule No. 201801-0454-9 | Updated in May 2018 | Revision scheduled for 2019 | Board of Directors

 9.5.
 The Board of Directors shall meet at least once monthly and more frequently if the Board sees cause.
 Meetings shall be called upon the request of any Director or the CEO.

 9.6.
-Directors shall notify of foreseeable absences at least two days in advance of Board meetings so that alternates may be summoned.
+Directors shall notify the CEO's Office of foreseeable absences at least five days in advance of Board meetings so that the CEO's Office may summon alternates.

 9.7.
 Effort shall be made to make meeting documents available no less than five days prior to Board meetings.
 Directors shall have access to meeting documents of previous Board meetings.
 Utmost precaution must be taken in the delivery and treatment of meeting documents.